35 Amazing Recommendation Letter Samples for Teacher

 Section 1: Letterhead

-The letterhead of a recommendation letter for a teacher should be written at the top left corner of the letter.
+The letterhead should be written at the top left corner of the letter.
 It provides all the relevant information concerning the sender.
 The information includes:

 Date of writing

-Colleagues writing a recommendation letter for a teacher should start by indicating the date of writing.
-The date of writing plays an important role for the recipient by letting him/her know when the recommendation letter was written.
+Colleagues writing the letter should start by indicating the date of writing.
+The date of writing plays an important role for the recipient by letting him/her know when it was written.

 Full name

-The recommending teacher’s full name should be stated in the recommendation letter for a teacher.
+The recommending teacher’s full name should be stated.
 The full name identifies who the writer of the letter is.

 Title